jhauberg/comply/README.md

 ![](assets/example_terminal.png "An example of reported violations using the Human reporting mode in a terminal")

+Following these rules will help improve the general state of your project, making it easier for both yourself and newcomers to contribute and maintain.

-Following these rules will help enforce consistency and improve maintainability throughout your project.
-You might not like some of them, but each has thought and reasoning behind it.
+You might not like, or even agree, with some of them, but each has thought and reasoning behind it.

 You can read more about the thoughts behind each rule on the [project page](http://jhauberg.github.io/comply).